brloureiro/mnist-pad/README.md

 The model is the simplest deep neural network, a dense NN with two hidden layers (512 neurons) with [ReLu activation](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) and a [softmax](https://en.wikipedia.org/wiki/Softmax_function) output.
 It was trained with 60000 images from the MNIST database and minimizing the crossentropy using the Adam optimizer.
-The generalization error in the end of the training is approx. 97%.
+The accuracy is approx. 97%.

 The Canvas was adapted from @szimek Signature pad (https://github.com/szimek/signature_pad).